DalavanCloud/MCW-SAP-HANA-on-Azure/Whiteboard design session/WDS student guide - SAP HANA on Azure.md

 2. What Azure VM sizes do you intend to use?

-3. What other Azure resources will be part of your solution
+3. What other Azure resources will be part of your solution?

 *Solution cost:*